erdos-network/erdos-graph-proofs/CONTRIBUTING.md

 make verify
 ```

-If you see `verification results:: X verified, 0 errors`, you're good!
+If you see `verification results:: X verified, 0 errors`, you're ready to open a PR with your new specs!